SMarquis85/C10-SVGLOGO/README.md

 ## Screenshots

 > **(NPM seems to not load properly.
 I had to reinstall and uninstall it multiple times.
-No pictures)**
+Which explains why I re-did my repository multiple times.)**

 ## Technologies Used

-This assignment utilizes Node.js v16, inquirer v8.2.4 (node package manager), and file system module (node package manager), as well as jest v29.5.0 (node package manager) for conducting unit testing.
+This assignment should utilize Node.js v16, inquirer v8.2.4 (node package manager), and file system module (node package manager), as well as jest v29.5.0 (node package manager) for conducting unit testing.
+As mentioned above, I've had issues installing the proper packages and files.

 ## Installation